rocq-prover/rocq/doc/sphinx/proof-engine/ltac.rst

       - :n:`Ltac @qualid {+ @name } := @ltac_expr`
       - :n:`Ltac @qualid := fun {+ @name } => @ltac_expr`

+   By default, ltac applications to a :n:`@qualid` inside a toplevel :cmd:`Ltac`'s body can behave differently from the same application in proof scripts: in proof scripts the :n:`@qualid` is interpreted as a term, but in toplevel :cmd:`Ltac` it is interpreted as a reference.
+This typically produces different results when the reference has maximally inserted arguments.

+   This separate interpretation is deprecated in favour of the proof script behaviour.

+.. warn:: Interpretation of @qualid in toplevel definition is different from its interpretation in proof scripts
+   :name: ltac-non-inserted-implicits

+   This warning is produced when the deprecated toplevel interpretation is used and differs from the proof script interpretation.

+.. flag:: Ltac Always Insert Implicits

+   Enable this flag to get the non-deprecated proof script interpretation even in toplevel definitions.

 Printing |Ltac| tactics
 ~~~~~~~~~~~~~~~~~~~~~~~